Save by restricting your policy to drivers over a certain age: 21+, 25+, 30+, 40+, 50+ – the biggest age range of any major insurer.

 What are the different types of car insurance?

-Budget Direct offers four types of car insurance:
+Budget Direct offers three types of car insurance:

 - Comprehensive covers the loss of, or damage to, your vehicle due to an accident (regardless of who’s at fault), vandalism, fire, weather, and theft.
 It also covers damage caused by your vehicle to other people’s property (e.g. their car and home).

 - Third Party Property covers damage caused by your vehicle to other people’s property (e.g. their car and home).
 It does not cover damage to your vehicle (unless it’s damaged in a no-fault accident with an uninsured driver, in which case you have limited cover).